Dynamsoft/barcode-reader-javascript-demo/README.md

 > NOTE
 >
-> The trial license is fetched from Dynamsoft License Server at runtime, so make sure your device has network connection, otherwise, it won't work.
+> The trial license is fetched from Dynamsoft License Server at runtime, so please make sure your device has network connection.